 Notice here that Weinberg refers to indexing in terms of concepts.
-It is possible to do derived indexing, which uses only terms that appear in the document or documents, or to do assigned indexing, which uses the concepts.
-Assigned indexing is superior (' ...to assist users in finding all the information that is relevant to their topics of interest ').
+It is possible to do derived indexing, which uses only terms that appear in the document or documents, or to do assigned indexing, which uses the concepts i.e it is indexing by meaning.
+Assigned indexing is superior (' ... to assist users in finding all the information that is relevant to their topics of interest ').
 Assigned indexing addresses the problem of synonyms and homographs, and also those very difficult cases where a concept is alluded to but not referred to explicitly.
 Derived indexing is pretty well trivial from a computing point of view (it is string in string searching).
 Assigned indexing is another matter entirely as it seems to require 'understanding' the material.